Sapient-Predictive-Analytics/cardinex/research/README.md

-Core open datasets in cardiology
+Used datasets:

-A. ECG / Arrhythmia datasets
+ECG / Arrhythmia datasets

-These are mostly accessible via PhysioNet, a central hub for physiological data.

 MIT-BIH Arrhythmia DatabaseThe grand-daddy of ECG ML.
 48 half-hour, 2-lead Holter recordings from 47 subjects, beat-level annotations, used in hundreds of arrhythmia papers.